bsu-cs315/fp-brfairchild/README.md

 # Iteration 3 Final:

 Oh boy this is it, I have had alot of fun with this project, it has turned into multiple different ways to handle a pooling system in godot, I tried 3 different methods, all of which I have noticed have drawbacks and gains.
 The most challenging part I have faced this time was the bugs that came with trying different pooling systems and how sometimes they did not like to interact with eachother.
+One of the tools I have used this iteration was the [GDShaders](https://docs.godotengine.org/en/stable/tutorials/shaders/index.html) this was used to create a cool pattern once the boss gets spawned in.
+I hope you have as much fun playing it as I have had making it.

 ## Instructions